 Pseudois nayaur Hodgson, 1833

-The evolutionary relationships between Bharal, true sheep and true goats are unclear, but the general assumption is that the genus originated from common ancestral goat stock in the early Pliocene (Thenius and Hofer, 1960).
-Thus the genus is more closely related to goats (Capra sp.) than to sheep (Ovis sp.).
-Accordingly Pseudois nayaur will hybridize with domestic goats but not with domestic sheep.
+The evolutionary relationships between Bharal, true sheep and true goats is clear today.
+As far back as the 1960ies the general assumption was that the genus originated from common ancestral goat stock in the early Pliocene (Thenius and Hofer, 1960).
+Then Hassanin et al. (1998) determined the molecular systematics of the subfamily Caprinae on basis of cytochrome b sequences and made clear that Bharal are closer to Wild Goats (Capra) and the Himalayan Thar (Hemitragus jemlahicus) than to Wild Sheep (Ovis).
+Another hint to this relationship: Pseudois nayaur hybridises with domestic goats but not with domestic sheep.

-Subspecies: Several authors [1, 2, 12] distinguish between Himalayan Bharal (P. n. nayaur) and Chinese Bharal (P. n. szechuanensis).
+Subspecies: Several authors [1, 2, 12] distinguish between Tibetan Bharal (P. n. nayaur) and Chinese Bharal (P. n. szechuanensis).
 They quote a slightly smaller size and lighter colour for the Chinese Bharal, further smaller horn length and circumference, but greater tip-to-tip-length.
-Boundaries between Himalayan and Chinese Bharal seem to be unclear.
+But boundaries between Tibetan and Chinese Bharal distribution ranges seem to be unclear.
 A recent study (Tan, S. et al., 2017) corroborates the validity of these subspecies.

 The Dwarf Bharal has been recognized as a full species by various authors (Wang and Hoffman 1987, Wang et al. 2000, Liu et al. 2007, Wang and Xie 2009, Groves and Grubb 2011).
 On the other hand molecular evidence suggests to see it as a subspecies of Pseudois nayaur (Feng et al. 2001, Cao et al. 2003, Zhou et al. 2003, Zeng et al. 2008, Tan et al. 2012)